-On Sunday 16 February Bill Brain and Ian Dearing discovered a large metal object buried in the sand at the south end of Watergate Bay that had been washed in due to the recent storms.
+On Sunday 16 February 2014 Bill Brain and Ian Dearing discovered a large metal object buried in the sand at the south end of Watergate Bay that had been washed in due to the recent storms.
 After bringing it to the attention of the local authorities it was decided that further investigation was needed.

+On 18 February 2014, the Southern Diving Unit bomb disposal team from Plymouth came to Watergate Bay to take a closer look.
 After x-raying the device it was confirmed as a bomb which they decided to destroy with a controlled explosion.